 LIESL.
 (Crossing center stage.)
-I was out taking a walk and somebody locked
+I was out taking a walk and somebody locked governess.

-ACT 1 The Sound of Music Version 2.0 the doors earlier than usual - and I didn't want to wake everybody up - so when I saw your window open You're not going to tell Father, are you?
 MARIA.
 (Looking out the window.)
 Did you climb that trellis to get up here?

 LIESL.
-That's how we always got into this room to play tricks on the governess.
-(Proi) Louisa can climb it with a toad in her hand.
+That's how we always got into this room to play tricks on the

+(Proudly.)
+Louisa can climb it with a toad in her hand.

 MARIA.
 Liesl, were you out walking all by yourself?

-(LIE shakes her head negatively.)
+(LIESL shakes her head negatively.)

 You know, if we wash that dress out tonight, nobody would notice it tomorrow.
 Then all this would be just between you and me.
-You could put this on - (She es off her robe and puts it around LIESL's shoulders.)
+You could put this on -

+(She takes off her robe and puts it around LIESL's shoulders.)

 Take your dress in there and put it to soak in the bathtub.

-(Thi er and lightning.
+(Thunder and lightning.
 They embrace each other in fright.)

 Then come back here and sit on the edge of my bed and we'll have a talk.

 LIESL.
 I told you today I didn't need a governess.
-Well, maybe I do. peer ts into the alcove.
+Well, maybe I do.

+(She exits into the alcove.
 Lightning and thunder.
-MARIA jumps, then crosses to the bed and ader the comforter, looking for possible toads.
-GRETL enters through the door upstage ightdress.)
+MARIA jumps, then crosses to the bed and peers under the comforter, looking for possible toads.
+GRETL enters through the door upstage in her nightdress.)

 MARIA.
 Oh, its you Gretl.
 Are you afraid?

-(GR . hakes her head.
+(GRETL hakes her head.
 Thunder and lightning.

-GRE iumps up on the bed with MARIA.)
+GRETLjumps up on the bed with MARIA.)

 You're not afraid of a thunderstorm, are you?
 You just stay right here with me.
 Where are the others?

 GRETL.
 They're asleep.
-They're not scared. er and lightning.
-BRIGITTA, LOUISA, and MARTA run on through the door upstage nightdresses.)
-Marta.
+They're not scared.

+(Thunder and lightning.
+BRIGITTA, LOUISA, and MARTA run on through the door upstage in their nightdresses.)

+MARTA.
 Wait for me.

 MARIA.
 (To GRETL.)
 Oh, no?
+Look

-Look (To the others.)
+(To the others.)
 Come, all of you.
 Up on the bed.

 (All three GIRLS jump up on the bed.)

-Now all we have to do is wait for the boys. louisa.
+Now all we have to do is wait for the boys.

+LOUISA.
 We won't see them!
 Boys are brave.